TechnicalPursuit/TIBET/doc/markdown/tibet-lint.1.md

   * `tibetlint.json`:
     A file containing information on the last lint run.
-This file is used when the `--force` flag is not set to determine timestamp and/or list of files to be
+This file is used when the `--clean` flag is not set to determine timestamp and/or list of files to be
 checked:

     {